letsgetrandy/specter/README.md

 ### Installation

-Just clone the repo and then link `bin/specter` into your path and make it executable.
+Specter requires [CasperJS](http://github.com/n1k0/casperjs), which can be installed on Mac via Homebrew (`brew install casperjs`) or installed manually on any other system by cloning the repo.

+To use Specter, just clone this repo and then link `bin/specter` into your path and make it executable.
 Eg:

 ```
 # local